ehwest/mdn_qms/source/Quality_Manual/README.md

 Supplier or Vendor|The organization that provides a product or service to an organization.

-## Quality Management System
+## Quality Management System Description

-### General Requirements
+### Overview

 The quality systems have been established, documented, implemented, and maintained to ensure the products and services produced meet the quality standards of the organization and are in compliance with relevant regulatory bodies.
 Our organization has applied a risk based approach to the control of the appropriate processes needed for the Quality Management Sytstem (QMS).

 The Quality Management System is defined through a four level hierarchy:

-* **Quality Manual:** ++(This document is the Quality Manual)++ A First-level document that provides a general overview of the Quality System and defines the Quality Policy.
+* **Quality Manual:** +(This document is the Quality Manual)+ A First-level document that provides a general overview of the Quality System and defines the Quality Policy.

 * **Quality Policies and Procedures:** Second-level documents that provide more detailed explanation of the Quality System clauses and detail the structure of the Quality System.
+A collection of pointers to Quality Procedures is provided in Appendix (chapter 3).

 * **Standard Operating Procedures and Work Instructions** (sometimes referred to as  "Run Books"): Third-level documents that provide step-by-step instructions on how activities are to be carried out and the requirements of products produced.
+These detailed documents are maintained separately on the Quality Management change control system, a git repository.
+Each of the Quality Management system process descriptions points to one or more "Run Books" in the git repository.

 * **Forms and Records:** Fourth-level documents or data that contain the information, charts, checklists, or other form of records as evidence to demonstrate conformance to specified requirements and the effective operation of the Quality System.
-Certain folders contain Templates and Records used in connection with the Procedures are separate from a definition of the procedures.
-An appropriately labeled README.md file provides a link to individual templates.
-Templates may contain charts, checklists, or other form of records as
-    evidence to demonstrate conformance to specified requirements and the effective operation of the Quality System.
+The Quality System Process documents point to folders that contain both templates and records of Quality System events.

 If a particular development project or customer request cannot be fulfilled by the existing procedures, quality plans are created to ensure that the specific requirements are met.
 Quality plans are consistent with all other requirements of the Quality System.
 Consideration shall be given to the resources or skills required to meet specified requirements whenever there is a significant change to an existing product, process, test, inspection, verification, and measurement.